Codex Argenteus: Discovery

 187 leaves of the original 336 parchment folios were preserved at the former Benedictine abbey of Werden (near Essen, Rhineland).
 The abbots at Werden were imperial princes and had a seat in the Imperial Diet.
 While the precise date of the "Silver Bible" is unknown, it was discovered at Werden in the 16th century.

-The remaining part of the codex came to rest in the library of Holy Roman emperor Rudolph II at his imperial seat in Prague.
+The remaining part of the codex came to rest in the library of Holy Roman emperor Rudolf II at his imperial seat in Prague.
 In 1648, after the Battle of Prague from the end of the Thirty Years' War, it was taken as war booty to Stockholm, Sweden, to the library of Queen Christina of Sweden.
 In 1654, after her conversion to Catholicism and her abdication, the codex went to the Netherlands among the property of Isaac Vossius, her former librarian.
 In the 1660s it was bought and taken to Uppsala University by Count Magnus Gabriel De la Gardie, who also provided its present lavishly decorated binding.

 The codex remains at the Uppsala University Library in the Carolina Rediviva building.
 On 5 April 1995, parts of the codex which were on public display in Carolina Rediviva were stolen.
 The stolen parts were recovered one month later, in a storage box at the Stockholm Central Railway Station.

 The details of the codex's wanderings for a thousand years remain a mystery; it is unknown whether the other half of the book may have survived.

 In 1998 the codex was subjected to carbon-14 analysis, and was dated to the 6th century.
 It was also determined the codex had been bound at least once during the 16th century.